U.S. Airline Pet Policy Guide: Fly With Your Pets Stress-Free

 Southwest Airlines

-Pets may travel domestically on Southwest if they are at least 8 weeks old.
+Pets at least 8 weeks old may travel domestically on Southwest.
 They are not allowed on international flights or flights to/from Hawaii, but they may travel between Hawaiian islands.

 Southwest does not transport pets in the cargo hold.